dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-07-19-on-timeouts.md

 Having in mind that availability of each service by definition is <1, that means that with every additional downstream service dependency, availability of the use case goes down and timeouts are not going to help you out in case you're not having this fact on top of your mind whenever you're designing distributed system.

 Also, worth pointing out is that often times it's possible to avoid the need for resiliency patterns (timeouts, bulkehads, circuit breakers, etc.) by rethinking the design of the system.
-Meaning, a heavy need for relying on resiliency patterns is very probably an indication of a suboptimal design of a system.
+Meaning, a heavy need for relying on resiliency patterns is very probably an indication of a suboptimal functional decomposition of a system.